t-markey/tab-management/README.md

 # Excessive Tab Manager

-Minimizing clutter on your web browser
+Minimizing clutter on  web browser

 ## Version 1.0 to do